ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

     $ ./utils/create_srg_export.py -c controls/stig_rhel9.yml -p rhel9

-The output will be out in CSV file in build.
+The output will be out in CSV file in build directory.
+The file will be a csv file named as the UNIX timestamp of when the file was created.